xafsithoo-sys/AI-Healthcare-Diagnosis/README.md

 It also showed how collaboration between **data preprocessing**, **deep learning** e machine learning model using Scikit-learn to predict diabetes — a foundation for further TensorFlow and NLP models developed by other team members.
-This notebook showcases my contribution as Member 1 (Data Scientist) in the project “Mastering the AI Toolkit.”
+This notebook showcases my contribution as Member 1  in the project “Mastering the AI Toolkit.”
 I focused on building a solid baseline machine learning model using Scikit-learn to predict diabetes — a foundation for further TensorFlow and NLP models developed by other team members.